cs207-2017-group13/cs207-FinalProject/manual/model_document.md

 reader = chemkin.XMLReader("tests/rxns.xml")
 reaction_systems = reader.get_reaction_systems()
 ```

 `reaction_systems` is a list containing multiple `ReactionSystem` instances.
-The length of `reaction_systems` is the number of reaction systems, and the length of each list element is the number of reactions in a reaction system.
+The length of `reaction_systems` is the number of reaction systems.

-## `ElementaryReaction` class: Represents elementary reactions
+## `chemkin.chemkin.ElementaryReaction`: Represents elementary reactions

-Takes a dictionary of properties from the XMLReader class for each elementary reaction.
-Calculates the rate coefficient for each elementary reaction and passes it to the ReactionSystem class.
-It also returns a dictionary of recatants and products to the ReactionSystem class.
+Takes a dictionary of properties from the `XMLReader` class for each elementary reaction.
+This class calculates the rate coefficients and returns stoichiometric coefficients.
+Instances of this class are contained by the `ReactionSystem` class.

-This class has thee public methods, two private methods a special method:
+This class has thee public methods, two private methods, and a special method:

+ - `__repr__()`: Returns representation of the class

- - `__repr__()`: Returns a string containing basic information about the elementary reaction
+ - `get_info()`: Returns a `str` with reaction information.

  - `get_reactants()`: Returns a dictionary with reactants as key and the stoichiometric coeff of reactants as value for each elementary reaction.